Germantown, Silver Spring and throughout Montgomery County, Maryland Child Support Lawyers Providing Clients With Legal Help for Child Support Matters

 Parents may request modifications to their original child support order as long as they can demonstrate that there is a material change to their situation that justifies the modification request.
 Material changes may include (but are not limited to) when a parent’s income increases or decreases by at least 25%, when the child’s needs changes or the child requires more intensive medical attention due to a new disability or illness, or when one of the parents become unemployed or is sentenced to jail or prison.
 Changes do not happen automatically and either parent needs to submit a written motion to the court in order to request the modification.
 Consulting with a family lawyer is recommended before filing any documents with the court.

 Child support is often a contentious aspect of a divorce, and it may be hard to understand exactly how a court makes determinations as to who should make child support payments and what the amount of those payments should be.
 It is not uncommon for clients to make mistakes during this step and end up with an unfavorable child support order or simply let their emotions take over and rush to make decisions that may prove to be unfavorable to them in the long run.

 A child support attorney can help you better understand the entire process and inform you of your rights, so you can take steps more confidently and reach an outcome that is positive for you and your children.
-The legal team at Paré & Associates, LLC has represented several clients dealing with child support battles in Germantown and surrounding areas, and they have the knowledge and skills you need to reach a successful outcome for your child support case.
+The legal team at Paré & Associates, LLC has represented several clients dealing with child support battles in Germantown, Silver Spring and throughout Montgomery County, Maryland and surrounding areas, and they have the knowledge and skills you need to reach a successful outcome for your child support case.
 If you have questions or are in the middle of a child support dispute, reach out to the attorneys at Paré & Associates, LLC, and request an initial consultation to see how we can help.